-$$I{\lambda} = \int R{\lambda}(T) \text{DEM}(T) dT$$ (6)

-where $R{\lambda}(T)$ is the temperature response function of the instrument.
+$$I{\lambda} = \int R{\lambda}(T) \text{DEM}(T) \ dT \tag{6}$$ where $R{\lambda}(T)$ is the temperature response function of the instrument.
 This response function is dependent on both the technical details of the instrument (wavelength resolution, filter passband shape, detector response, etc.) and the atomic physics of the emitting plasma (composition, transition probabilities, occupation states, temperature sensitivity, etc.).
-By observing multiple emission lines with different temperature sensitivity (either as spectral lines or through narrow band imaging) it is possible to invert the system of equations (equation 6) to determine the DEM of the source plasma.
-However, with the addition of measurement errors such as Poisson noise and any instrumental effects, this system becomes underconstrained, and a precise, analytic inversion is impossible.
+By observing multiple emission lines with different temperature sensitivity (either as spectral lines or through narrow band imaging) it is possible to invert the system of equations (Equation (6)) to determine the DEM of the source plasma.
+However, with the addition of measurement errors such as Poisson noise and any instrumental effects, this system becomes under-constrained, and a precise, analytic inversion is impossible.
 Additionally, even if a self-consistent solution can be found, its relation to the actual emitting plasma is dependent on the atomic parameters in $R{\lambda}(T)$ which, in the EUV, may have errors of up to $\sim 50\%$ (Zanna et al. 2011).
-The
+The AIA response functions calculated using the CHIANTI package (Dere et al. 2009) were used assuming coronal abundances (Section 6.3) and the CHIANTI default ionization balance (Boerner et al. 2012).

-Fig. 1.-: Full disk solar images of left: the eight hour integrated 211Å AIA image and right: the standard deviation of each pixel in the 211Å image time series plotted as a percentage of the observed flux.
+Figure 1.
+Full disk solar images of left: the eight hour integrated 211 Å AIA image and right: the standard deviation of each pixel in the 211 Å image time series plotted as a percentage of the observed flux.
 Notice that the on-disk variation is small, especially in active regions which have high signal to noise.